roytang/blog/content/post/2021/03/weeknotes-03-21/index.md

     - Continuing my run on the Bond movies with [Goldfinger (1964)](/2021/03/273eae12d668c24135d4db358511c9d4/) and [Thunderall (1965)](/2021/03/c6152994fa5ddf4b9c3302bcddfdd699/).
     - I keep threatening to watch the Snyder Cut, but have yet to find a four hour block of time to do it.
 FOUR HOURS!!
     - Instead, I watched the first episode of The Falcon and the Winter Soldier.
 Kind of meh, though I appreciate the emotional angles they're going for.
 Might have been more hyped if I wasn't aware a certain character was going to be introduced in this series.
-    - Finished watching **Star Trek: Enterprise**, now about halfway through the Animated Series.
+    - Finished watching **Star Trek: Enterprise**, now almost through the Animated Series.
 Almost to Star Trek TV series completion!
 - **Gaming:**
     - Second Fire Emblem Three Houses run: Still ongoing, somehow.
     - I've been meaning to play Valkyria Chronicles 4 on Steam since I got it from Humble Choice, but since I'm still in the middle of a Fire Emblem run I keep putting it off.
 It feels weird to have two anime-styled tactical RPGs running at once.